nirgn975/portfolio/content/posts/2021/nestjs-graphql-mongodb.md

 NestJS is a progressive [Node.js](https://nodejs.org) framework for building efficient, reliable and scalable server-side applications.
 It uses [TypeScript](https://www.typescriptlang.org) out of the box, and provides more structure, which helps large teams build complex backends more consistently than when using Express or other minimalistic frameworks and as a current user of [Express.js](https://expressjs.com) right now, I feel like it's a welcome change.

-Also, it have similar architectures to Angular applications - which I already know and love, and it take a lot of their philosophy (like the battery included, the great CLI, the awesome docs, etc) which is excellent.
+Also, it have similar architectures to Angular applications - which I already know, and it take a lot of their philosophy (like the battery included, the great CLI, the awesome docs, etc) which is excellent.

 ### 1.2 GraphQL